kjaymiller/Git-Up-to-Speed/README.md

   This will handle all conflicts on your end and not on `origin/master`

 * Your code will be merged for you by a contributor.

+## Known Issues that will be Resolved
+* CSS doesn't work if not using GH-Pages or the subroot folder Git-Up-to-Speed